 Lakes, Pine River and Backus.

-The most recently completed paving projects completed include the
+Completed paving projects include the

 2008 addition of the bridge over Excelsior Road crossing in Baxter,

 paving of the12 miles from Bemidji

 south to Guthrie, which was completed in the Spring of 2009.
 Paving

 continued in the Spring of 2010 on the stretch of trail from Guthrie